abemm7787/Shopy/README.md

 In this project, you will add class components to your a basic ecommerce site that allow you to request product data from a server and render that data.
 You will also implement the ablitity to add products to a shopping cart.

-In meeting the minimum viable product (MVP) specifications listed below, your project should look like the solution examples below:

-t.
 #### Shopping Cart

   Nothing needs to be done here.
 You _will_ have to navigate to the cart page in your app so you can go to the checkout form for the next step.